jhudson357/udemy-js-algos-data-structures/data-structures/trees/tree-traversal-notes.md

   - If there is a left property on the node dequeued - add it to the queue
   - If there is a right property on the node dequeued - add it to the queue
 - Return the variable that stores the values

+*Depth-first Search (DFS)*
+**PreOrder**
+- Create a variable to store the values of nodes visited
+- Store the root of the BST in a variable called current
+- Write a helper function which accepts a node
+  - Push the value of the node to the variable that stores the values
+  - If the node has a left property, call the helper function with the left property on the node
+  - If the node has a right property, call the helper function with the right property on the node
+- Invoke the helper function with the current variable

+**PostOrder**
+- Create a variable to store the values of nodes visited
+- Store the root of the BST in a variable called current
+- Write a helper function which accepts a node
+  - If the node has a left property, call the helper function with the left property on the node
+  - If the node has a right property, call the helper function with the right property on the node
+  - Push the value of the node to the variable that stores the values
+  - Invoke the helper function with the current variable
+- Return the array of values

+**InOrder**
+- Create a variable to store the values of nodes visited
+- Store the root of the BST in a variable called current
+- Write a helper function which accepts a node
+  - If the node has a left property, call the helper function with the left property on the node
+  - Push the value of the node to the variable that stores the values
+  - If the node has a right property, call the helper function with the right property on the node
+- Invoke the helper function with the current variable
+- Return the array of values